Last updated: June 20, 2026

 Common mistakes to avoid

 - Do not assume South Dakota has a state EITC.
-It does not because there is no state income tax.
+It does not have state income tax.

 - Do not guess about who claims a child after separation or divorce.

-- Do not forget gig work or self-employment income.
+- Do not forget gig work, cash work, or self-employment income.

-- Do not ignore IRS letters.
+- Do not throw away IRS letters.
 Waiting can make a problem harder.

 Phone scripts